 The backup link is a copy of your 12-word seed but encrypted with your password.
 This means that the link by itself is useless without the password to decrypt it.
 HOWEVER, this also means that anyone with access to your email account AND your password will have full control of your assets.

 For this reason, you must secure your email with 2FA and use a random, strong and unique password for your email account that you don't use anywhere else.
 Otherwise, if your email is breached, someone else might restore your wallet and gain access to your coins.

 If you ever suspect that your password or email may have been compromised and you have created an email backup, you need to create a new wallet.

 Keeping your wallet safe

-If you use pirated software, download pirated media, don't exercise safe browsing, or store your 12-word phrase in a text file on your computer or email, then you could become an easy target.
+If you use pirated software, download pirated media, don't exercise safe browsing, or store your 12-word phrase in a text file on your computer or email, you are an easy target.

-To learn more about how to secure your wealth, have a look at our comprehensive security guide:
+To learn more about how to secure your wealth, check out our comprehensive security guide: